Choose a B2B lead generation tool built for Maps + pipeline accountability

 Lightweight sheets fail first on ownership—a second rep unknowingly pings the same storefront, quotas look healthy while pipeline hides in rogue DMs, and leadership cannot audit disqualifiers historically.
 Purpose-built tooling enforces repeatable policies: duplication keys tied to Places IDs where available, SLA timers for touches, statuses that reps cannot fudge without notes.
 Instrumentation stacks on top—you can finally measure throughput per territory once fields stay structured from day zero.
 Compared to patching a generic CRM bolt-on, aligning with GetNewProspects Maps capture primitives means fewer macros and more governed pipeline behavior baked into the SaaS layer.

-How onboarding a Maps-heavy motion works
+How onboarding a Maps-heavy motion fits a B2B lead generation roadmap

-• Build guardrails earlier than integrations—bad discipline upstream poisons Zapier stacks overnight.
+- Build guardrails earlier than integrations—bad discipline upstream poisons Zapier stacks overnight.

-• Document opt-out handling before scaling sequences; reputational incidents undo months of outbound math.
+- Document opt-out handling before scaling sequences; reputational incidents undo months of outbound math.

 Scenario: distributors choreograph multi-county rollouts

-Pricing telemetry and aligning investment
+Pricing telemetry and aligning stack investment

 FAQ